Vibe Coding vs Agentic Engineering: Why, What, and How (2026 Complete Guide)

 | Developer Role | Prompter | Spec writer + reviewer |

-| Failure Mode | Code rot, prompt-injection bugs | Slow iteration if spec is unclear |
+| Failure Mode | Code rot, prompt-injection bugs | Slow iteration if the spec is unclear |

 Why This Matters